oiannace/book-store/README.md

 This api completes GET, POST, and DELETE requests which manage the inventory of an online store in a MySQL database.

-**NOTE: In order to connect to the database you need a MySQL account, and in the file application.properties changes need to be made to the following properties to represent your username and password.
+**NOTE**: In order to connect to the database you need a MySQL account, and in the file application.properties changes need to be made to the following properties to represent your username and password.

 spring.datasource.username=root
 spring.datasource.password=pass